DannySeidel/typst-dhbw-template/README.md

 A more detailed explanation of the features can be found in the `main.typ` file.

 ## Configuration
-This template exports the dhbw-thesis function with the following named arguments:
+This template exports the supercharged-dhbw function with the following named arguments:

 `title`: Title of the document